Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Introduction

-Since every strictly rectified differential code is functional, estimating the dimension and minimal distance of a rectified differential code will be precisely as difficult as the same thorny problem for functional codes on higher dimensional varieties, and we will add nothing about it here.
+We note that estimating the dimension and minimum distance of a rectified differential code will be precisely as difficult as the same thorny problem for functional codes on higher dimensional varieties and we will add nothing about it here.

 The paper is organized as follows.
-In the next section we recall what we need of Grothendieck's theory of residues.
-We present some motivating examples from constructions of differential codes on surfaces in Section \ref{sec:examples}.
-We give our construction of rectified differential codes in Section \ref{sec:construction}.
-We derive their main properties in Section \ref{sec:properties}, and revisit our previous examples in a new light.
+In the next section we recall what we need of Grothendieck's theory of residues and use it to construct codes in \S\ref{sec:prelim_construction}.
+We present some motivating examples in \S\ref{sec:examples} to illustrate the shortcomings of the previous constructions.
+Then we present our construction of rectified differential codes in \S\ref{sec:construction}.
+We derive their main properties in \S\ref{sec:properties} and revisit our previous examples in this new light.